MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getpeercachingflags.md

 ---
 title: bitsadmin getpeercachingflags
-description: "Windows Commands topic for **bitsadmin getpeercachingflags** - Retrieves flags that determine if the files of the job can be cached and served to peers, and if BITS can download content for the job from peers." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin getpeercachingflags** - Retrieves flags that determine if the files of the job can be cached and served to peers, and if BITS can download content for the job from peers. ms.custom: na ms.prod: windows-server ms.reviewer: na